 - To protect the user from known threats to information security.

 - To verify that the license is legal.

-- To increase the effectiveness of the protection of your computer, in particular to provide a faster response to new information and network security threats, to increase the effectiveness of the performance of the software’s protection component, to decrease the probability of false positive.
+- To increase the effectiveness of the protection of devices, networks, and information systems, in particular to provide a faster response to new information and network security threats, to increase the effectiveness of the performance of the software's protection component, to decrease the probability of false positive.

 - To improve user interaction and experience with our products and services, in particular changing interfaces and providing the desired content and advertisement, related to Marketing purpose.

 - To provide technical support of products and services for customers and to improve the quality of products and services.